hcbiophys/tcells_paper_code/README.md

 # Morphology analysis (Shape descriptor, PCA etc.)

-In all cases, run the following command while in the *scripts* folder, and uncomment the required function (details below):\
+In all cases, run the following command while in the *scripts* folder within *tcells_paper_code*, and uncomment the required function (details below):\
 *python3 main_morphology.py all_run_stop*\
-Note: *all_run_stop* can be all, run, or stop and these correspond to including all cells, the long videos from the run mode, and the long videos from the stop mode, respectively.
+Note: *all_run_stop* can be *all*, *run*, or *stop* and these correspond to including all cells, the long videos from the run mode, and the long videos from the stop mode, respectively.

-Uncomment the required function within *main_morphology.py* to run it

 ## Single Cell Functions